 - View tracking device status in real-time in the Moving Intelligence platform/MiApp

-The Mi6/Mi7 tracking device will send out a signal once a day from its location.
+The Mi7, Mi8 and Mi9 tracking device will send out a signal once a day from its location.
 After this, the device turns itself off.
 Upon theft of the vehicle, you must contact our Emergency Centre.
 They will then remotely activate the system to Theft mode.
-The Mi6 works based on GSM and Radio Frequency; the Mi7 additionally also uses GPS.
+They works based on GSM and Radio Frequency; the Mi7 and Mi9 additionally also uses GPS.

-The Mi8 tracking device has the same functionalities as the Mi6, and the Mi9 the same as the Mi7, but they both have a larger battery than their counterparts, which amongst other things gives them a longer life-span.
-Based on one signal a day, the Mi8/Mi9 tracking devices have a lifespan of 8 years.
-It’s also possible to increase the signal frequency to 3 times per 24 hours (this will however diminish the lifespan of the battery due to increased power consumption).
+Based on one signal a day, the Mi7 has a lifespan of 3 years, the Mi8 a lifespan of 6 years and the Mi9 of 9 years.
+For the Mi8 and Mi9 it’s also possible to increase the signal frequency to 3 times per 24 hours (this will however diminish the lifespan of the battery due to increased power consumption).